 To see templating in action, check out this short video of me templating for a concrete countertop installation.

-For a detailed, step by step course on exactly how to template, click here.
+For a detailed, step by step course that includes exactly how to template and much more, click here.